scouten-archive/rx/README.md

 # RxElixir: ReactiveX for Elixir

+**VERY PRELIMINARY**: I'm making this repo public for now so I can use some of the free and open source tools, but it is far from a meaningful public release.

-RxElixir (or simply `Rx`) allows developers to express computations on asynchronous event streams.
+RxElixir (or simply Rx) allows developers to express computations on asynchronous event streams.
 It offers several common pre-built patterns that allow you to respond to, combine, filter, and transform events.